fmxsh/tot-ontology/README.md

 A _structure of things_ consists of a _structure of things_.
 (Intended self-reference).

-A _structure of things_ consists of a perceiver (also a _structure of things_).
+A _structure of things_ consists of a perceiver (which in itself is also a _structure of things_).

-## Properties
+## Constraint

-A _structure of things_ is differentiated perception.
+A _things_ is differentiated perception.
 By the ability to differentiate, we can isolate one thing, recognize it as unique and different from other things.

+---

+The _structure of things_ postulates a set of properties: identity, constitution, constraint, emergence.

+A _thing_ is self-emerging.

+(besides differentiated perception) A _thing_ has identity and property.
+(These are the only two properties.

 Some overall thoughts before starting with individual properties: